renepacchaux/gudeeds-responsive-mobile-app/README.md

 **Gudeeds as client**

 To Gudeeds' stakeholders, the tasks mean bookings.
-Each confirmation is an indicator the the design that the app is more reliable.
+Each confirmation is an indicator the design that the app is more reliable.

 **Next Steps**